srobo/runbook/docs/contributing.md

 as long as the eventual recipient meets the preceding criteria)

 This does _not_ mean that the runbook needs to exhaustively document all possible outcomes!
-For examepl: it may be the case that someone needs to use their judgement to resolve something.
+For example: it may be the case that someone needs to use their judgement to resolve something.
 In that case it would be reasonable for the runbook to document that that's the case.